1699 -- Somewhere in the Caribbean

 A measured tread precedes and follows Connor -- they've set a pair of guards fore and aft of him, and the two in front are so blank-faced that Duncan knows they're frightened.
 They should be.
 Connor paces amid them lithe and feral as some cheetah in the Spanish court.
 He can't stop the English hanging him, but he's put fear in their souls first.

 Since Connor's been in the jail, men have wandered the corridors holding their skulls in their hands.
-Transparent women have walked out the stones with death wounds and blood still on them.
+Transparent women have walked out of the stones with death wounds and blood still on them.
 There've been odd sounds at night, odder winds through the corridors, and lightning striking at noon and midnight from clear skies.

 The guards will be very glad when William Farrier is dead and buried.
 Glad enough to make it quick, Duncan knows, and gladder still to give his kinsman's body over to him for burial somewhere far away.
 He knows also that both of these things were part of Connor's calculations.